-Another voice has been Dr. Jeffrey Schaler (Author of, “Addiction is a choice.”) who solidly disputes both that Alcoholism is a disease or that disease related models (Like AA) have any success in treating the disorder.
+Another voice has been Dr. Jeffrey Schaler (Author of, “Addiction is a choice.”) who solidly disputes both that Alcoholism is a disease or that disease-related models (Like AA) have any success in treating the disorder.
 His claim is that while AA appears to help 5% of people who go through it, 5% of people who undertake no treatment manage to get well on their own.

 A third has been Jim Christopher — SOS Sobriety — who is willing to give AA only an 80% failure rate at 2yrs from entry.
-He then disputes the success of such through a detailed assessment of the group think, thought control, cloning, mystique, self-confessions, group speak, fear of judgment, increasing codependency, unhealthy identification and veneration of texts/leaders as being identical to the functioning of a cult.
+He then disputes the success of such through a detailed assessment of the groupthink, thought control, cloning, mystique, self-confessions, group speak, fear of judgment, increasing co-dependency, unhealthy identification and veneration of texts/leaders as being identical to the functioning of a cult.
 He questions whether the persons have simply exchanged one addiction — alcohol — for another — thought control.

 He is making a critical assessment here in that he understands that addiction is addiction.
-Just because the socially unacceptable behavior has stopped does not mean that you suddenly have a fully functional person able to live the fully human lives they were created to enjoy.
+Just because the socially unacceptable behaviour has stopped does not mean that you suddenly have a fully functional person able to live the fully human lives they were created to enjoy.

 A fourth is a gentleman by the name of Dr. Lance Dodes MD (The author of, “The heart of addiction.”) who again disputes the idea that alcoholism is in any way related to a disease.
-He believes that the root of addiction is emotional pain and the practice of an addiction is a maladaptive strategy of coping with such.
+He believes that the root of addiction is emotional pain and the practice of addiction is a maladaptive strategy of coping with such.

-He, by implication, is probably one of the more aggressive in this area as the entire thrust of his argument is that AA is treating symptoms (The behavior of drinking) — not the problem.
+He, by implication, is probably one of the more aggressive in this area as the entire thrust of his argument is that AA is treating symptoms (The behaviour of drinking) — not the problem.
 Thus, any apparent healing seen can not be legitimate — it’s a mask for the problem that just makes it look good but further shatters the person.
 (He would probably even dispute the 5%…)

 S.M.A.R.T.
 Recovery program’s web site notes that, to date, the effectiveness of AA and related programs is essentially unproven.
 S.M.A.R.T is a secular humanist treatment program.
-They are somewhat less effective then St. Judes but they are a very interesting read as an option…
+They are somewhat less effective than St. Judes but they are a very interesting read as an option…

 It just takes common sense really.
-Clients who have been in AA tell me that they never wanted to drink more then when they were in the program.
+Clients who have been in AA tell me that they never wanted to drink more than when they were in the program.
 By the time you label people addicts, then judge people for their failures and then tell those who are already at the end of their rope to work harder (while holding their wounded feet to the fire), it’s only logical that they need a pain killer…

 Here’s the bottom line: Statistically, people will always have a better chance of recovering if they have never been exposed to AA’s alcoholism and drug addiction treatment programs.